CatGaster/Dice-Discord-Bot/README.md

 #### `/character_list` or `!character_list` or `!cl`
 - Displays the current user's attribute list.
 - Supported attributes:
-  - Strength, Dexterity, Constitution, Wisdom, Charisma, Intelligence.
+  - Strength, Dexterity, Constitution, Wisdom, Charisma, Intelligence, Level.

 #### Modifying Attributes
 - Click on an attribute button and enter a new value.